codex-storage/codex-spec/specs/marketplace.md

 `collateral`

-- Amount of tokens that the storage providers submit when they fill slots.
+- Amount of tokens that the storage providers submits when they fill slots.
-- Collateral is then slashed or forfeited if the storage providers fail to provide the service requested by the Request (more information bellow).
+- Collateral is then slashed or forfeited if the storage providers fail to provide the service requested by the Request (more information below).

 `proofProbability`

-Determines the inverse probability that a proof is required in a period: $\frac{1}{proofProbability}$
+Determines the average frequency that a proof is required in a period: $\frac{1}{proofProbability}$

-- Storage providers are required to provide proofs of storage to the marketplace smart contract when they are prompted to by the smart contract.
+- Storage providers are required to provide proofs of storage to the marketplace smart contract when they are challenged by the smart contract.
 - The frequency is stochastic in order to prevent hosts from only coming online when proofs are required, but it is affected by this parameter.

 `expiry`

-- The parameter is specified as duration in seconds, hence the final deadline timestamp is calculated at the moment when the transaction is mined.
+- The parameter is specified as a duration in seconds, hence the final deadline timestamp is calculated at the moment when the transaction is mined.

 `nonce`

 - It SHOULD be a random byte array.

-#### Renewal of Storage Request
+#### Renewal of Storage Requests

 It should be noted that Marketplace does not support extending Requests.
 It is REQUIRED that if the user wants to extend the Request's duration, somebody submits a new Request transaction with the same CID **well before the original